Women of Science: inside the lab

 > Véronique Brault, head of the Joint Research Unit for Grapevine Health and Wine Quality

 The scientific path: when young girls refrain

 The low percentage of women that choose a scientific major can be explained, in part, by a self-censorship phenomenon.
 This phenomenon becomes evident during evaluations.
 When presented with the exact same exercise under different labels—one labelled as artistic and the other mathematical—girls are less successful than boys if the exercise is labelled as mathematical, even if their competences are similar.
-Catherine Beaumont, INRAE’s gender equality and anti-discrimination representative, explains that this ambivalence comes from internal obstacles, rather than real differences in their capacity.
+Catherine Beaumont, INRAE’s head of Gender Equality and Anti-Discrimination, explains that this ambivalence comes from internal obstacles, rather than real differences in their capacity.
 She adds that a way to help these young women surpass their self-censorship mechanisms is to show them examples of women that have chosen the scientific path.

 Equality between men and women: how to achieve it?

 Even if disparity is less significant than in other research organisations, there are currently more men than women researchers at INRAE, particularly in disciplines such as mathematics and biology of population and ecosystems.
 The institute has already implemented multiple measures to reverse this trend: raising awareness on unconscious gender stereotypes and biases among managers and juries, developing partnerships with other research and education institutions and associations to promote equality between men and women throughout the network, spotting and supporting talent, etc. These actions, carried out by INRA for many years, have been strengthened by INRAE in the process of obtaining the Diversity and Equality certification.